kailash-manasarovar/statement/docs/timeline/2023/september.md

 ### A man I recognize

 - I'm leaving my flat to go to the conservatory one afternoon after lunch.
 - As I leave the door to my building, I see a man walking towards me.
+He's fat, not very tall, about 50, and has long black hair.
 - I feel like I know him, intimately.
-- He looks at me like he's trying to avoid eye contact, and stifling a smirk.
+- He looks at me like he's trying to avoid eye contact, and he's stifling a smirk.
 - He is one of the men [I remember being in the bathroom with me](../../crimes/poisoning.md#dreams-and-visions), it seems like in a dream.
 - He looks like someone I see often on the `@jctot19` search results.